DIPlib/diplib.github.io/README.md

-# diplib.github.io
-DIPlib web site
+These are the sources to the web site at https://diplib.github.io/